 Additional Figures

-Note: DRM = digital rights management
+Note.
+DRM = digital rights management

-flowchart TB start("We want to choose a<br>license for data.") --"We adapted a database by<br>others shared under a<br>free/open license."--> use_existing_license_db["<em>Use its license(s)<br>for content and database</em>"] start --"We created a database<br>entirely by ourselves."--> norm("Community norm<br>regarding license?") norm --"Exists"--> follow_existing_norms["<em>Follow that norm</em>"] norm --"Does not<br>exist"--> existing_license_content("Adapting content<br> by others?") subgraph "License for individual data entries (content)" existing_license_content --"No, we created the content<br>entirely by ourselves."--> metadata("Is metadata?") existing_license_content --"Yes, it was<br>shared under a<br>free/open license."--> use_existing_license_content["<em>Use that license</em>"] metadata --"Yes"--> cc0_content_metadata["CC0 1.0"] metadata --"No"--> choose_license["<em>Consult flowchart for<br>software, writing,<br>image, audio, and video</em>"] end subgraph "License for combination of data (database)" choose_license --> switch_license["<em>Depending on content license</em>"] use_existing_license_content --> switch_license cc0_content_metadata --> cc0_db["CC0 1.0"] switch_license --"CC0 or<br>non-CC license"--> sa("Attribution?<br>Anti-DRM?<br>Copyleft?") switch_license --"CC BY or<br>CC BY-SA"--> same["<em>Same license for DB</em>"] sa --"Neither"--> cc0_db sa --"Attribution &<br>Anti-DRM &<br>Copyleft"--> odbl["ODbL 1.0"] %% the following link is only added to have terminal nodes on the same level sa ~~~ same end click cc0_content_metadata href "https://creativecommons.org/publicdomain/zero/1.0/" click cc0_db href "https://creativecommons.org/publicdomain/zero/1.0/" click odbl href "https://opendatacommons.org/licenses/odbl/summary/"
+flowchart TB start("We want to choose a<br>license for data.") --"We adapted a database by<br>others shared under a<br>free/open license."--> use_existing_license_db["<em>Use its license(s)<br>for content and database</em>"] start --"We created a database<br>entirely by ourselves."--> regulation("Other regulation<br>(by community or funder)<br>concerning license?") regulation --"Exists"--> follow_existing_norms["<em>Follow that</em>"] regulation --"Does not<br>exist"--> existing_license_content("Adapting content<br> by others?") subgraph content["<strong>License for content</strong>"] existing_license_content --"No, we created the content<br>entirely by ourselves."--> facts("Entries are facts<br>(like measurements<br>or metadata)?") existing_license_content --"Yes, it was<br>shared under a<br>free/open license."--> use_existing_license_content["<em>Use that license</em>"] facts --"Yes"--> cc0_content_metadata["CC0 1.0"] facts --"No"--> choose_license["<em>Consult flowchart for<br>software, writing,<br>image, audio, and video</em>"] end subgraph database["<strong>License for database</strong>"] choose_license --> switch_license["<em>Depending on<br>content license</em>"] use_existing_license_content --> switch_license cc0_content_metadata --> cc0_db["CC0 1.0"] switch_license --"CC0 or<br>non-CC license"--> sa("Attribution?<br>Anti-DRM?<br>Copyleft?") switch_license --"CC BY or<br>CC BY-SA"--> same["<em>Same license for DB</em>"] sa --"Neither"--> cc0_db sa --"Attribution &<br>Anti-DRM &<br>Copyleft"--> odbl["ODbL 1.0"] %% the following link is only added to have terminal nodes on the same level sa ~~~ same end click cc0_content_metadata href "https://creativecommons.org/publicdomain/zero/1.0/" click cc0_db href "https://creativecommons.org/publicdomain/zero/1.0/" click odbl href "https://opendatacommons.org/licenses/odbl/summary/"

 References